Sterniii3/drugdevelopR/validation/test_cases/05_MultipleEndpointsTestCases.md

   * a significance level of 0.025,
   * a power of 0.9, i.e. $\beta$ of 0.1,
   * assumed true treatment hazard ratios of 0.75 and 0.85 for endpoint 1 and endpoint 2, respectively
-  * the optimization region {20, 24, …, 200} for the number of participants (events in the time-to-event setting) in phase II,
+  * the optimization region {100, 104, …, 300} for the number of participants in phase II,
   * the optimization region {0.70, 0.72, ..., 0.86} for the threshold values,
   * boundaries of 1, 0.95 and 0.85 for the effect size categories small, medium and large,
   * expected gains of 100,000,000\$, 150,000,000\$, and 200,000,000\$ for each effect size, respectively, if only endpoint 2 shows a significant result,